-The City has made the following changes related to City fees and fines as of 3.25.20:
+The City has made the following changes related to City fees and fines:

 - Extended Parking Permit renewal due dates to May 31, 2020

-- Suspended Restaurant Encroachment fees until April 30, 2020 (will be re-evaluated once changes to County health orders are amended)
+- Suspended Restaurant Encroachment fees until further notice (will be re-evaluated once changes to County health orders are amended)